sourcebits-robertbiggs/ChocolateChip-UI-Book/20-markup.markdown

 ###segmented

 You can create a segmented control by putting the class `segmented` on a div.
-It should have at least two children, which must be links with the class `button`.
+It should have at least two children, which buttons.
 Please be aware that mobile devices in portrait orientation may not be able to display segmented controls with more than three buttons.
 If you need to show more than three or four items, consider using a Paging control.
 At load time, ChocolateChip-UI initializes any segmented control markup so that the buttons select and deselect properly.
 You can also attach a delegate event to the segmented control to handle user interaction.

 You can also create a segmented control dynamically using the `$.UICreateSegmented()` method.
 See ChUI.js for more details.